Do I need an attorney to bring a premises liability lawsuit?

 The court will take the condition of the property and the actions of the owner and visitor into consideration.
 A uniform standard requires the visitor, or invitee, to exercise reasonable care while on the owner’s property.
 This same standard requires the property owner to regularly inspect his or her premises, identify any dangerous conditions and either repair them or post warning signs.

-An owner can be held responsible if he or she fails to take necessary steps to fix the dangerous condition.
 When determining whether or not an owner has met this uniform standard of reasonableness, the court will examine numerous factors.

 Examples of these factors are as follows:

 - What the property is used for

 - Predictability of the injury or accident that occurred

 - The given circumstances under which the visitor entered the property